Many of us have a fascination with Mongolian yurts. Maybe because Mongolian yurts come from all those tales of Genghis Khan we’ve read!

 Use a drill press, or be VERY careful to make sure you drill straight thru.
 Every plan I read said that a drill press was a good idea.
 I didn’t use one, I was just really careful and mine worked.

 ASSEMBLING THE WALLS:

-Bolts are so much easier then rivets, and so much stronger than cord or cotter pins.
-Just make sure that you either use self-locking nylon nuts , or deliberately damage the end of the bolt thread after putting the nut on (this stops the nuts coming off in-transit and getting lost).
+Bolts are so much easier than rivets and so much stronger than cord or cotter pins.
+Just make sure that you either use self-locking nylon nuts or deliberately damage the end of the bolt thread after putting the nut on (this stops the nuts from coming off in transit and getting lost).